+Choosing the best wedding venue is tough.
 There is something so serene about North Scottsdale, the quintessential Sonoran desert surrounding this gorgeous resort.
 The Four Seasons Troon North has dramatic desert views, beautiful adobe style architecture, beautiful outdoor lawns and several indoor options.

 The Phoenician has always been the premier luxury resort in Phoenix but they have doubled down and this property is even more gorgeous with all of their recent upgrades.
 Set amidst Camelback Mountain, there is no shortage of activities including golf, hiking, gorgeous new spa, hiking, swimming and you are just a short drive from downtown Phoenix and Old Town Scottsdale.

 The words taken directly from their website do the best job of describing this very special resort: “Nestled at the base of breathtaking Camelback Mountain, this intimate desert oasis, inspired by the exotic locale of Spain’s Andalusia region is reminiscent of a picturesque Andalusian village, featuring arching entryways, tranquil fountains and floral walkways”.